jlyonsmith/react-form-binder/README.md

 ### Property: `id: string`

 This will be the value of any `_id` property on the original object.
 Typically, this value will be set for existing objects that were retrieved from an API, and not set if the object is being created for the first time.
 For this reason, it can be used in `binding` functions to determine if the object is being created for the first time or modified.

-### Property: `originalObj: Object`
+### Property: `getOriginalBindingValues: Object`

-The original object passed into the constructor.
+A copy of the original object passed into the constructor.

+### Property: `getBindingMetadata: Object`

+A copy of any metadata passed to the binder.

 ### Method: `getBindingState(name: string): ValueState | NoValueState`